← Press·Press Release

 The pilot runs from January through May 2026.
 Public classes and workshops launch in March, with a final showcase in May where participants present what they've built.
 The program covers 3D printing and fabrication, digital design, selling what you make, and building a portfolio of real projects.

 No prior experience is required.
-The program is designed for beginners, career changers, and anyone in the Antioch area who wants to learn hands-on skills.
+The program is open to beginners, career changers, and anyone in the Antioch area who wants to learn hands-on skills.
+People who invest in building these skills unlock future opportunities right here in Antioch – some may start a business selling locally made products, others may join the workforce with hands-on experience employers are looking for.

 Learn more at maker-pub.com/partnerships/antioch-made.